CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

    - **Select Scopes**: Choose the scopes (permissions) for your token:
      - select `repo`, `write:packages`, `admin:org`

-1. Once you've configured everything, click on the **"Generate token"** button at the bottom of the page.
+1. Once you've configured everything, click on the **Generate token** button at the bottom of the page.

 1. After generating, your new token will be displayed. **Copy it immediately** to the notepad as you won't be able to see it again.
 Store it in a secure place (e.g., password manager).